What is Gamay wine like?

-It is often seen as a cheap and cheerful grape variety.
-But Gamay is now starting to produce some real serious wines.
-Today, the best Gamay wines compete with its Burgundian cousin, Pinot Noir.
+Well… It is often seen as a cheap and cheerful grape variety.
+But it is now starting to produce some real serious wines.
+Today, the best examples compete with their Burgundian cousins made from Pinot Noir.

 Gamay is a grape variety that is originally from the Burgundy region of France.
 It is a crossing between Pinot Noir and Gouais a white grape variety.